 Automated unit testing allows developers to discover bugs as a result of build failures at an early stage.
 This also helps in passing stable and error-free builds to QA teams.

 The continuous integration process helps detect bugs early and requires developers to fix before passing on the build to the next stages of the development cycle.
 With the use of effective automated tests and build sequence, very few bugs go unnoticed.

 The continuous integration process enables developers and team to effectively see what is going wrong and how it can be improved while fixing early bugs.
 As the code is in the nascent stage it can be significantly improved and optimized with real-time decisions enables by an automated process.

-CI process typically use automation tools for testing and building to reduce manual efforts.
-This saves a lot of time as developers don’t have to do manual unit tests that are time-consuming and less effective in detecting early bugs.
+The continuous integration process typically uses automation tools for testing and building to reduce manual efforts.
+This saves a lot of time as developers do not have to carry out manual unit tests that are time-consuming and less effective in detecting early bugs.